Welcome to our Forest School Page

 Health and Safety

-All Forest school sessions are led by Miss Brookes is a Level 3 qualified Forest School Leader.
-Miss Brookes is also qualified in paediatric First Aid.
+All Forest school sessions are led by Ms Brookes is a Level 3 qualified Forest School Leader.
+Ms Brookes is also qualified in paediatric First Aid.

 Clothing and weather

-As long as Miss Brookes deems it safe, children are encouraged to get as messy as they like.
+As long as Ms Brookes deems it safe, children are encouraged to get as messy as they like.
 Many children and young people miss out on experiential learning because they are overly concerned with getting dirty or spoiling their clothes.
 Parents can help them overcome this by making sure that they wear an old coat that they don’t have to worry about.
-Forest School happens in all weathers (unless extreme and deemed unsafe by the leader) including snow, rain and heat.
+Forest School happens in all weathers (unless extreme and deemed unsafe by the Ms Brookes) including snow, rain and heat.